best in class

 Style

 High-waisted is an especially broad category —it’s not as specific as mom jeans, for example — and includes just about any style you can think of: flares and their cousins, bootcuts and wide-legs; skinnies and their fraternal twin, the slim; boyfriends and girlfriends.
 Every cut has its fans and detractors (see the backlash against skinny jeans), which is what makes the perfect pair so subjective.
-Among our panelists, straight-leg styles were the most popular, but for variety’s sake, we attempted to spotlight different cuts to make sure there’s something for everyone.
+Among our panelists, straight-leg styles were the most popular, but for variety’s sake, I’ve included different cuts to make sure there’s something for everyone.

 Price